 This page is designed to answer the following questions:

-After you have worked with your manager to create your own Personal Development Plan (PDP), it is important to review it regularly to ensure you are on target and keep your progress updated.
+After you have worked with your manager to create your own Personal Development Plan (PDP), it is important to review it regularly to ensure you are on target and your progress is kept up to date.

-This means keeping a log of any training or other learning that you have completed as well as keeping hold of any certificates that you have been awarded.
+This means keeping a log of any training or other learning that you have completed and keeping hold of any certificates you have been awarded.

 This is important for several reasons.

-Firstly, it will be evidence that you are competent in certain areas.
-Many employers will ask for proof of your training and development at the interview stage and without an accurate record you will not be able to prove this.
+Firstly, it will evidence that you are competent in particular areas.
+Many employers will ask for proof of your training and development at the interview stage, and without an accurate record, you will not be able to provide this.

 Finally, we are all fallible and, given enough time, will probably forget some of our achievements.
 Keeping a record allows us to look back on our personal development and ensure we remember what we have learned.
 It is also nice to see how far we have come since starting work in the industry.

-It is advisable to record your progress in your Personal Development Plan.
+It is advisable to record your progress in your Personal Development Plan (PDP).
 You could use a table like the one below to do this.